ifm/ifm3d/README.md

 libgtest-dev libgoogle-glog-dev libxmlrpc-c++8-dev libopencv-dev libpcl-dev libproj-dev build-essential coreutils cmake
 ```
-Note: The package names may differ in different flavours of Linux.
+Note: The package name may differ in different flavours of Linux.
 Above apt-get commands
 are specific to Debian based systems

 ### Building From Source